maxterior/Data-management-workshop-Project/README.txt

 Main directory for the marine diazotrophic qPCR project.
+Includes tutorial work in git and SourceTree.